typedb/typedb-ml/kglib/kgcn_tensorflow/README.md

 ### Creating Ground Truth Examples

-Our approach is to extract subgraphs from a Grakn knowledge graph to use as ground truth examples.
+Our approach is to extract subgraphs from a TypeDB knowledge graph to use as ground truth examples.

 Clearly, `T` Relations that are present are treated as fact, and given positive target labels.
 However, we must also consider *negative* examples of these `T` Relations.